-In 7 years of blogging, I’ve learnt more than I thought possible about character and what drives others.
+In many years of blogging, I’ve learnt more than I thought possible about character and what drives others.

 I’ve experienced selfless kindness on a daily basis and on such a staggering scale over the years it’s felt utterly life-affirming (thank you amazing readers and friends) but yes, along with that immense joy has come grave darkness too: libellous rhetoric, body shaming (too fat/too thin), passive aggression, faux friendship, scathing remarks about my family and untruths about my job and background.